 The skills, knowledge and attitudes listed in the charts below are measurable learning goals derived from State Standards and our definition of an educated person.
-The student academic achievement outcomes to be measured will focus on students' development of basic skills and conceptual understanding of all content areas.
-Outcomes will include knowledge acquisition, problem solving, and reasoning skills.
+The student academic achievement outcomes to be measured focus on students' development of basic skills and conceptual understanding of all content areas.
+Outcomes include knowledge acquisition, problem solving, and reasoning skills.

 The tables below list "measurable student outcomes," as well as the means and frequency of assessing students.
-For the measurable goals and objectives of CWC 5's educational program, as well as specific performance targets aligned to state priorities, please see the "LCFF State Priorities" table included in Element 1, incorporated here by reference.
+For the measurable goals and objectives of CWC Hollywood's educational program, as well as specific performance targets aligned to state priorities, please see the "LCFF State Priorities" table included in Element 1, incorporated here by reference.

-Citizens of the World Charter School 5 p.
-99 Charter Petition for an Initial Five-Year Term
+Citizens of the World Charter School Hollywood p.
+101 Renewal Petition for a Five-Year Term